4ureliek/Fasta/README.md

     MANDATORY:
     -in     => (STRING) input fasta file
-    -m      => (STRING) a word or a file (if it's a file, use -file as well) You can set several words using , (comma) as a separator There can't be spaces in the command line, or they have to be escaped with \
+    -m      => (STRING) provide (i) a word or a list of words, or (ii) a path to a file (i) in command line: you can set several words using , (comma) as a separator.
+                            For example: -m ERV,LTR
+                            Note that there can't be spaces in the command line, or they have to be escaped with \
+                        (ii) a file: it can be a fasta/fastq file, or simply a file with a list of IDs (one column) If the \">\" or @ is kept with the ID, then all lines need to have it (unless -grep) Headers can contain:
+                             - fasta/fastq IDs only (no spaces) [defaults earch is done against IDs only]
+                             - full fasta headers (use -both to match both, otherwise only ID is looked at)
+                             - descriptions only (spaces allowed) if -desc is set Note that you need to use the -file flag

     OPTIONAL:
-    -file   => (BOOL)   chose this if -m corresponds to a fasta file or a file containing a list of words/IDs (one column) If it is a file with only headers:
+    -file   => (BOOL)   chose this if -m corresponds to a file
-                          -> the > can be there or not (but if it is, it has to be there for ALL lines) -> each line can contain:
-                              - fasta IDs (no spaces)
-                              - descriptions if -desc is used (spaces allowed)
+    -out    => (STRING) to set the name of the output file (default = input.extract.fa) -fq     => (BOOL)   if input file is in fastq format; output will also be fastq -grep   => (BOOL)   Chose this with -fq to use grep instead of using BioSeq But this is even slower on large files.
+						Only relevant if -fq is set as well, because the sequences will be extracted using grep -A 3 for each word set with -m (extracting line that matches + 3 lines after the match) Also, this makes irrelevant the use of these options:
+                        -desc, -both, -regex, -inv, -noc
-                              - full fasta headers if -both is used -desc   => (BOOL)   to look for match in the description and not the header -both   => (BOOL)   to look into both headers and description
+    -desc   => (BOOL)   to look for match in the description and not the header -both   => (BOOL)   to look into both headers and description
     -regex  => (BOOL)   to look for containing the word and not an exact match Special characters in names or descriptions will be an issue;
                         the only ones that are taken care of are: | / . [ ]
     -inv    => (BOOL)   to extract what DOES NOT match -noc    => (BOOL)   to ignore case in matching
-    -out    => (STRING) to set the name of the output file (default = input.extract.fa) -chlog  => (BOOL)   print updates
+    -chlog  => (BOOL)   print updates
-    -v      => (BOOL)   verbose mode, make the script talk to you -v      => (BOOL)   print version if only option -h|help => (BOOL)   print this help\n\n";
+    -v      => (BOOL)   verbose mode, make the script talk to you -v      => (BOOL)   print version if only option -h|help => (BOOL)   print this help

 ========================================================